-The first shows the Manor ‘long-time past’.
+The first shows the Manor ‘Long-time Past’.
 There is some evidence to indicate that about 1000 years ago the Benedictine Monks from Tavistock Abbey came to the site.
-We do not know what they did here but from the atmosphere which pervades, especially at sunrise and sunset, the work must have been largely contemplative by nature and of deep spiritual value.
-Research has so far indicated that the lands of Northcote belonged to Tavistock Abbey, being given to the Abbey by the mother of Harold of England after Senlac, Hastings, and held until the dissolution of the monasteries by Henry VIII.
+We don’t know exactly what they did here, but from the atmosphere which pervades our lovely Manor, especially at sunrise and sunset, we believe the work must have been largely contemplative in nature and of deep spiritual value.
+Research has so far indicated that the lands of Northcote belonged to Tavistock Abbey, having been given to the Abbey by the mother of Harold of England after Senlac, Hastings, and held until the dissolution of the monasteries by Henry VIII.

-The perspective and design of this mural is similar to medieval paintings with rather reduced perspective, which means that figures farther away can still be clear and even larger than one would expect.
-The border has a Latin quote above, and an English translation below, from Psalm 131.
+The perspective and design of this mural is similar to medieval paintings with rather reduced proportion, resulting in figures farther away clearly defined and larger than one would expect.
+The border has a Latin quotation above, and an English translation below, from Psalm 131.

-In the final mural, Barrington was encouraged to use his expressionist talent for mood-making vignettes by showing the hotel in time present & future.
-Northcote Manor has been a hotel since 1973, but has only recently been upgraded to allow guests to meet the experience of timeless tranquillity in modern luxury and comfort.
+In the final mural, Barrington was encouraged to use his expressionist talent for mood-making 'vignettes' by showing the hotel in times present and future.
+Northcote Manor has been a hotel since 1973, but has only recently been upgraded to such high standards; affording guests an opportunity to experience timeless tranquillity in modern luxury and comfort.

-Our owners, Mr & Mrs Mifsud, wish for the hotel to become a centre of quietude and relaxation from which all sorts of pleasurable pursuits may arise.
-Some of these are depicted colourfully on the mural, along with a judicious reference too past (or are Henry and the wives returning?) guests!
-Any resemblance between faces in the murals, and faces seen around the hotel, is purely intentional.
-(Please don’t worry – the murals are now finished!)
-Barrington Barber teaches art at St James Independent School for Boys, Twickenham, in Middlesex.
+Our owners, Mr & Mrs Mifsud see the hotel as a centre of calm relaxation; a place to return after a busy day of activities and exploration.
+Some of these are colourfully depicted in the mural; along with a judicious reference to past (or are Henry and the wives returning?) guests!
+Any resemblance between faces in the murals, and those seen around the hotel, is purely intentional, but fret not - the murals are now finished!
+Barrington Barber teaches art at St James Independent School for Boys, Twickenham, Middlesex.